Helen Walker-Hill: Career

-In 1995, the CBMR published Walker-Hill’s Piano Music by Black Women Composers: A Catalog of Solo and Ensemble Works.
-She and her son Gregory Walker recorded the CD Kaleidoscope: Music of Black American Women (1995).
-She continued traveling throughout the United States to locate and interview composers.
-She edited the Vivace Press series Music by African American Women, and published four volumes of music—pieces by Rachel Eubanks (two vols., Vivace, 1995, and Hildegard, 2003), by Nora Holt (Vivace, 2001), and by Irene Britton Smith (Vivace, 2001).
-In 2002, she published her landmark study From Spirituals to Symphonies: African-American Women Composers and Their Music which includes some previously unknown names along with the more familiar.
+In 1992, Greenwood Press published Walker-Hill’s Piano Music by Black Women Composers: A Catalog of Solo and Ensemble Works.
+She and her son Gregory Walker recorded the album Kaleidoscope: Music of Black American Women in 1995.
+She edited the Vivace Press series Music by African American Women and published four volumes of music: pieces by Rachel Eubanks (two volumes, Vivace, 1995, and Hildegard, 2003), by Nora Holt (Vivace, 2001), and by Irene Britton Smith (Vivace, 2001).
+In 2002, she published her landmark study From Spirituals to Symphonies: African-American Women Composers and Their Music.

 She donated the bulk of her collection of taped interviews with composers, scores, photos, and other research materials to the CBMR Library and Archives as the Helen Walker-Hill Collection.
-In 2005 the CBMR received a $94,000 grant from the National Endowment for the Humanities to compile a detailed finding aid to the Helen Walker-Hill Collection as part of a project to inventory the papers of three major women scholars: Eileen Southern, Dena J. Epstein, and Helen Walker-Hill.
+In 2005 the CBMR received a $94,000 grant from the National Endowment for the Humanities to compile a detailed finding aid to the Helen Walker-Hill Collection as part of a project to inventory the papers of three major women scholars: Eileen Southern, Dena Epstein, and Helen Walker-Hill.
 In 2006, Walker-Hill consulted with the CBMR on the production of a concert of piano, vocal, and chamber works from her collection.
 The American Music Research Center at the University of Colorado Boulder also holds materials and organizes performances of the music.